RamBelitkar/Uber-Clone/Backend/Readme.md

+Sure!
+Here’s the updated **README** with the added functionality for canceling a ride and applying a fine for accepted rides:

+---

 # Uber Project Backend

 This repository contains the backend implementation for the Uber Project.
 The project is designed to handle various functionalities such as user and captain registration, authentication, ride management, and payment processing.